 Hi there,

-I quit social media for three years, and a year or into it, I was doing things and not thinking about sharing about it online, and it was amazing.
-That's what I miss the most about not having social media.
+I quit social media for three years.
+A year or so into it, I was doing things and not thinking about sharing about said things online; it was amazing.
+That's what I miss most about not having social media.

-I quit reading The Madness of Crowds: Gender, Race and Identity by Douglas Murray, about how modern attitudes regarding race, gender, identity have been distorted by a sense of victimhood and political correctness.
-While the premise of the book was really captivating, a few pages in, I was left longing for stronger arguments and better examples.
+I quit reading The Madness of Crowds: Gender, Race and Identity by Douglas Murray.
+The book is about how modern attitudes regarding race, gender, identity have been distorted by a sense of victimhood and political correctness.
+While the premise of the book was really captivating, a few pages in I was left longing for stronger arguments and better examples.
 Have you read it?
 Am I giving up too soon?

 Although fifteen-second videos are the worst thing that happened to our brain, and attention span, I treated myself this week and enjoyed Try Not to Laugh Compilations on YouTube and laughed until my stomach hurt.
-There were some tears.
-It’s not all so bad.
+There were some legit tears.
+It’s not all so bad, I guess.

 A quote I want to share with you this week: